Listed buildings in Sutton cum Lound

 Sutton cum Lound is a civil parish in the Bassetlaw District of Nottinghamshire, England.
 The parish contains two listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade I, the highest of the three grades, and the other is at Grade II, the lowest grade.
 The parish contains the village of Sutton cum Lound and the surrounding area.
-Both the listed buildings are in the village, and consist of a church and a pair of gate piers and gates.
+Both listed buildings are in the village, and consist of a church and a pair of gate piers with gates.